jfrog/SwampUp2024/jftd-111/lab0-Configure-JFrog-CLI/README.md

 # Lab 0: Tools Installation & Validation

+EC2s will be available.
+Terminal app installation is told a head of time

+Have the instructions written out and provided for each student.  "please go through these as you take your seat"

 ## JFrog CLI setup
 ### Installation & validation
   * Install JFrog CLI - https://jfrog.com/getcli/